OfficeDev/generator-office/docs/developer-testing.md

 ## Code Coverage

 Any new or changed code should be adequately covered by unit tests.
-Like tests this is run automatically when a PR is submitted using [Coveralls](https://coveralls.io/github/OfficeDev/generator-office?branch=master).
+Like tests, code coverage is run automatically when a PR is submitted using [Coveralls](https://coveralls.io/github/OfficeDev/generator-office?branch=master).
 Any PR's that lower the code coverage % with new code submission will be scrutinized before being merged.
 Depending on the reason for the drop in code coverage %, the PR may be rejected or the submitter may be requested to address it with more tests.

 Coverage reports are also generated every time tests are run locally.
 To view a code coverage report, after running tests, open the code coverage report found in `/coverage/lcov-report/index.html` in a browser.